zhouyaoji/iot-java-sdk-sample-apps/README.md

 Javadocs can be viewed [here](https://docs.appdynamics.com/javadocs/iot-java-sdk/4.4/latest/)

 ## Finally -
-Are you lookingto instrument a C++ IoT app?
+Are you looking to instrument a C++ IoT app?
 Checkout the sample app [here](https://github.com/Appdynamics/iot-cpp-sample-app).
 Questions or comments?
 Send email to iot@appdynamics.com